-- Teach you how to recognize and update the different parts of the web page that are most important for on-site SEO.
+- Teach you how to recognize and update the different parts of the web page that are most important for on-site SEO (search engine optimization).

-In short, it can help you do a lot of things on your website better and save you from having to call in (and pay) a programmer for smaller tasks you can manage yourself.
+In short, knowing how to code can help you do a lot of things on your website better and save you from having to call in (and pay) a programmer for smaller tasks you can manage yourself.

 The good news is that basic coding isn’t even all that hard.
 It definitely looks intimidating at first, but as with any new skill, learning it is just a matter of taking some time and finding the right resources.